ioos/bio_mobilization_workshop/episodes/01-introduction.md

 - What is Darwin Core?
 - What is a Darwin Core Archive?
 - Why do people use Darwin Core for their data?
-- What is an event, and what is an occurrence?
 - What are the required Darwin Core terms for sharing to OBIS?

 ::::::::::::::::::::::